MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 > [!NOTE]
 > There's no device ID claim in the access token because the device may not yet be enrolled at this time.

-To retrieve the list of group memberships for the user, you can use the [Azure AD Graph API](/azure/active-directory/develop/active-directory-graph-api).
+To retrieve the list of group memberships for the user, you can use the [Microsoft Graph API](/azure/active-directory/develop/active-directory-graph-api).

 Here's an example URL.